antimof/UxPlay/README.md

    * _**NEW in v1.68**: Volume-control improvements, plus improved support for Apple-style one-time "pin" codes introduced in 1.67: a register of pin-registered clients can  now optionally be  maintained to check returning clients; a simpler  method for generating a persistent public key (based on the MAC address, which can be set in the UxPlay startup file) is now the default.
 (The OpenSSL
-    "pem-file"  method introduced in 1.67 is still available with the '-key" option.)_
+    "pem-file"  method introduced in 1.67 is still available with the "-key" option.)_

 ## Highlights: